xikito-ai/miniprojects/README.md

 project 3: QRcode

-        Generating a Qrcode, saving it as image and decoding it. project 4: Rock Paper Scissors
+        Generating a Qrcode, saving it as an image and decoding it. project 4: Rock Paper Scissors

         The user plays a simple game of rock, paper, scissors with the computer.